parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

     return value;
 }
 ```
-See [Type Constraints Unraveled](Type-Constraints-Unraveled) for an explanation of the template type constraints used above.

 ## Optimization
 The use of `std::signbit` is avoided as [it casts](https://en.cppreference.com/w/cpp/numeric/math/signbit) to `double`, though otherwise would be sufficient to replace the `is_negative` templates.